nisyad/nisyad.github.io/index.md

 ---

-## Research
+## Bio

-My research focuses on using machine learning to solve problems in environmental and climate science.
-I am currently interested in developing unsupervised deep transfer learning methods for extracting information from remotely-sensed data (e.g., satellite images).
-At other times, I also think about making AI more interpretable, data efficient and theory-guided.
+Nishant Yadav is a PhD candidate in the Interdisciplinary Engineering program at Northeastern University, Boston, MA.
+His research focuses on using machine learning to solve problems in environmental and climate science.
+He is particularly interested in developing (deep) transfer learning methods for extracting information from remotely-sensed data (e.g., satellite images).
+Recently his research is focused on unsupervised domain adaptation using adversarial learning techniques.
+Conversations on making AI more interpretable, data-efficient and theory-guided keep him excited.

 <!--
 ## Bio